 Although we do not have a formal policy regarding attendance by members of our Board at our Annual Meeting, we encourage all of our directors to attend.
+Seven of our directors serving at the time attended our 2022 Annual Meeting of Stockholders.

-Board Leadership Structure-Separate Chairman
+Board Leadership Structure-Separate Chair

-The Board is currently led by its Chairman, Brian M. Gallagher, Jr., Ph.D.
+The Board is currently led by its Chair, Brian M. Gallagher, Jr., Ph.D.
 The Board recognizes that it is important to determine an optimal board leadership structure to ensure the independent oversight of management as we continue to grow.
-We separate the roles of Chief Executive Officer and Chairman of the Board in recognition of the differences between the two roles.
-The Chief Executive Officer is responsible for setting the strategic direction for our Company and the day-to-day leadership and performance of our Company, while the Chairman of the Board provides guidance to the Chief Executive Officer and presides over meetings of the full Board.
+We separate the roles of Chief Executive Officer and Chair of the Board in recognition of the differences between the two roles.
+The Chief Executive Officer is responsible for setting the strategic direction for our Company and the day-to-day leadership and performance of our Company, while the Chair of the Board provides guidance to the Chief Executive Officer and presides over meetings of the full Board.
 We believe that this separation of responsibilities provides a balanced approach to managing the Board and overseeing our Company.